femakin/CodePullAI/README.md

-# CodeSage - AI Code Review Assistant
+# CodePullAI - AI Code Review Assistant

 An intelligent, serverless assistant that performs automated code reviews on pull requests using AI.
 Built with Next.js, AWS Lambda integration, and GitHub API.